-For time-poor travellers, visiting both famous cities can be tricky and, if you do find yourself lucky enough to be off on a Moroccan adventure, both cities justify at least 3 days exploration.
-But, if you must choose…
+For time-poor travellers, visiting both famous cities can be tricky.
+If you do find yourself lucky enough to be off on a Moroccan adventure, both justify at least 3 days of exploration.
+But, if you must choose between Marrakech or Fes…

-What both cities have in common is their very spacious, actually rather glamorous, “new towns,” only 20 minutes or so from the “old towns.”
-So, if you’re not keen on staying within medieval walls with the donkeys and the smells and the chaos, you can easily settle into a five-star hotel in the midst of McDonalds, H&M and Starbucks.
+What both cities have in common are very spacious, actually rather glamorous, ‘new towns’ only 20 minutes or so from the ‘old towns’.
+So, if you’re not keen on staying within medieval walls with the donkeys, the associated smells and chaos, you can easily settle into a five-star hotel in the midst of McDonalds, H&M and Starbucks.

-Both medieval medina’s also have Riads (converted palaces) that virtually sing with opulence – even the backpacker ones.
+Both medieval Medinas also offer Riads that sing with opulence – even the backpacker ones.
 Guest rooms surround inner courtyards brimming with fountains, mosaics and succulent foliage.
-On-site staff offer home style cooking – think chicken tagine with preserved lemon and saffron.
+On-site staff offer home-style cooking, like tasty chicken tagine with preserved lemon and saffron.
 Rooftop balconies are strewn with sequined floor cushions and blessed with sunset views of sandy mountains.

 Therefore, take accommodation out of the equation, because you can’t go wrong either way.
-With that settled, both old towns offer completely different experiences and I can see why travelers have such strong views on one or the other.
-Through my eyes, both are full of intense travel flavor in every way for their mere exotic-ness.
+With that settled, both old towns offer completely different experiences and I can see why travellers have such strong views on one or the other.
+Through my eyes, both are full of intense travel flavour with experiences you don’t want to miss.

 Marrakech glitters with lanterns, sequins, purples, greens, blues and reds.
-The Souks seduce and cajole and draw you in until you fear there’s no escape.
+The Souks seduce, cajole and draw you in until you fear there’s no escape from shopping nirvana.
 Jemaa El Fna Square lives up to its reputation as one of the world’s most fascinating, lively and unique open-air markets.

-The Medina’s roof top restaurants beckon with mint tea infused air, monkeys, dancers and acrobatics compete for tourist crowds and luxurious Riads hide behind non-assuming walls, waiting in cool serenity for tired trekker feet.
+The Medina’s rooftop restaurants beckon with mint tea-infused air.
+Monkeys, dancers and acrobatics compete for tourist crowds and luxurious Riads hide behind non-assuming walls, waiting in cool serenity for tired feet.
 It’s surprisingly easy to get around on foot in the Marrakech medina, and, after a few wrong turns, very possible to navigate on your own, without a guide.

 It is tourist-heavy.
-It probably has lost some of the exotic appeal it had 20 years ago, to the demands of commercialism and you do have to peer behind the layers to find the underlying culture.
-But, beyond the touts and tacky baubles, Marrakech is friendly, hectic, noisy, endearingly creative and artistic, delicious, glamorous and highly addictive.
+It probably has lost some of the exotic appeal it had 20 years ago, to the demands of commercialism.
+You do have to peer behind the layers to find the underlying culture.
+But, beyond the touts and tacky baubles, Marrakech is friendly, chaotic, endearingly creative and highly addictive.

 In a sentence, if they were both cakes made with culture instead of flour, Marrakech’s other main ingredients are fun, color and exuberance, while Fes is flavored with history, mystery and its own serious brand of medieval mayhem.